MangoPlayzXD/Sans-attacks/README.md

-Hi! this is my first ever github kinda thing, so yeah! anyway, this is a place where i upload all the sans atacks i make for bad time simulator, [https://jcw87.github.io/c2-sans-fight/index.html](this thing)
+Hi! this is my first ever github kinda thing, so yeah! anyway, this is a place where i upload all the sans atacks i make for bad time simulator, the first link in the lniks file.